 Have We Just Crippled Washington?

 Washington – Normally, elections clear the air, bring new faces to power, offer the dawn of a new day, a fresh beginning, and an opportunity for political healing.
-Not this year.
-The electorate has rendered a split decision that could easily lead to more gridlock in Washington.
+Not the election of 2020.
+The electorate rendered a split decision that could easily lead to more gridlock in Washington.

 The scarring schism that polarizes America into two warring camps, Red vs Blue, with passions inflamed on both sides by Donald Trump, is now reflected in a sharply divided government – a Democrat headed for the White House and a Senate divided 50-50 with Republicans in a fighting mood.
 Once again, we have two camps that may prove incapable of governing together to resolve the nation’s most urgent needs.

 We are today a wounded nation.
 We have suffered through four years of a train-wreck presidency that has left our body politic battered and bruised, and our political institutions assaulted, damaged, and in desperate need of emergency care.

-Yet even as we try to hobble forward ino=to a new day, President Trump keeps truing to throw us back into the stormy pit, feeding the festering partisan divisions with his false and destructive slanders that the 2020 election was stolen from him, despite the conscientious vote count and verification by Republican as well as Democratic state officials and the rejection of his baseless charges by more than 60 federal judges.
-With an animal fear of the personal humiliation from an unimpeachable loss, Trump has denied the facts and callously put his personal interest above the nation’s need to heal.
+Yet even as we have tried to move forward into a new day, former President Donald Trump has tried to throw us back into the stormy pit, feeding the festering partisan divisions with his false and destructive slanders that the 2020 election was stolen from him, despite the conscientious vote count and verification by Republican as well as Democratic state officials and the rejection of his baseless charges by more than 60 federal judges.
+With an animal reflex against the personal humiliation from his undeniable loss, Trump has callously put his personal interest above the nation’s need to heal.

 1992: President Bush-1 Offers to Help His Victorious Rival